michaelcfoti/RnB-Wavelet/wRnBmain/README.md

 This tutorial explain how users can extract rhytmic signals using their own data set.

-As an example, we use a dataset containing data from the hippocampus.
+As an example, we use a dataset containing data from the hippocampus from the MNI-open EEG atlas (N. Ellenrieder et al., 2020).

 **1. Load your data set**